mxklabs/mxklabs-python/README.md

 2. a filename (using the `filename` parameter) or
 3. an input string (using the `string` parameter).

 When parsing is successful this function will return an object of type [`mxklabs.dimacs.Dimacs`](#mxklabs.dimacs.Dimacs).
-Should parsing fail an exception of type [`mxklabs.dimacs.DimacsException`](#mxklabs.dimacs.DimacsException) will be raised.
+Should parsing fail an [exception](https://docs.python.org/3/library/exceptions.html#Exception) will be raised.

 The function returns a populated object of the type [`mxklabs.dimacs.Dimacs`](#mxklabs.dimacs.Dimacs).